Giuseppe Savoldi

-Giuseppe Savoldi (/it/; born 21 January 1947) is an Italian former professional football player and coach, who played during the sixties, seventies and eighties, as a forward.
-A versatile attacker, he played club football in Italy for Atalanta, Bologna and S.S.C.
-Napoli, and represented the Italy national side at international level.
+Giuseppe Savoldi (/it/; 21 January 1947 – 26 March 2026) was an Italian professional football player and coach who played during the 1960s, 1970s and 1980s as a forward.
+A versatile attacker, he played club football in Italy for Atalanta, Bologna and Napoli, and represented the Italy national side at international level.

-Savoldi was the worlds first million pound player in football signed by S.S.C.
-Napoli in 1975 for a world-record fee.
+Savoldi was the world's first million-pound player in football signed by Napoli in 1975 for a world-record fee.